This document covers the following topics:

-On browser terminals (Natural Web I/O Interface), "reversing the field direction" does not mean that the characters of the field are simply reversed.
-Instead, the complex bidirectional algorithm is applied.
+On Windows and browser terminals (Natural Web I/O Interface), "reversing the field direction" does not mean that the characters of the field are simply reversed.
+Instead, the complex bidirectional algorithm is applied (for more information, see the Microsoft Windows documentation).
 On character-oriented terminals, however, the characters of a field are not resorted; they are simply reversed.

 In the following example, the characters assigned to the variable